tinyx3k/ransomware.live/docs/profiles.md

 ## doppelpaymer

-_ Description :_
-Doppelpaymer is a ransomware family that encrypts user data and later on it asks for a ransom in order to restore original files.
+>Doppelpaymer is a ransomware family that encrypts user data and later on it asks for a ransom in order to restore original files.
 It is recognizable by its trademark file extension added to encrypted files: .doppeled.
 It also creates a note file named: ".how2decrypt.txt".

-:warning: _has a captcha_

-> fetching this site requires a headless browser

 - https://aithority.com/security/doppelpaymer-ransomware-attack-sinks-a-global-motor-companys-20-million